Shortbread Butter Christmas Tree Cookies

 - What ingredients are needed to bake Christmas tree cookies?

-- How to diversify the taste of shortbread butter cookies?
+- How to vary the taste of shortbread butter cookies?

 - How to prevent cookies from spreading too much?